camunda/camunda/docs/src/basics/performance.md

 * Lock-free algorithms and actor concurrency (green threads model)
 * Broker is garbage-free in the hot/data path

-As a result, Zeebe is capable of very high throughput on a single node and scales horizontally (see this [benchmarking blog post](https://zeebe.io/blog/2018/06/benchmarking-zeebe-horizontal-scaling/) for more detail).
+In addition, using partitions as a scaling mechanism, Zeebe scales horizontally to achieve high throughput (without a relational database as a potential bottleneck).